Professor Sarah Drakopoulou Dodd

 Personal statement

 Sarah's research focuses on the impact of socio-cultural factors on the nature, quality and quantity of entrepreneurship, including socio-economic marginality, social ties, religion, politics, and the family.
-She has a special interest in alternative, or inclusive, small business start-up and growth, and current field work explores punk rock, craft beer, and social enterprise.
+She has a special interest in alternative, or inclusive, small business start-up and growth, including punk rock, craft beer, and social innovation.
 Sarah has also studied social capital and networking, growth strategies, family business, entrepreneurship education, and cross-cultural conceptualizations of the entrepreneur.
 An additional research stream includes the relationships between theology, religion and entrepreneurship.
 Sarah's research has been published in leading entrepreneurship and management journals, including the Journal of Business Venturing, Entrepreneurship Theory and Practice, Management Decision, the Scandinavian Journal of Management, Entrepreneurship and Regional Development, the International Small Business Journal, the Family Business Review, and the International Journal of Entrepreneurship and Innovation.
-She is a Board Member of ETP, ERD, and IJEI.

 Sarah teaches and trains in the areas of entrepreneurship and society, corporate venturing, new venture creation and growth, family business, organizational behaviour, and international business management.
 She also teaches qualitative methods to graduate students.